WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	}
 	````
+	>**Note**: Replace the _<http://127.0.0.1:10002/devstoreaccount1>_ with your storage account table URI in order to work against Windows Azure if not already replaced.

 1. Open the **BaseController.cs** class and locate the _OnActionExecuting_ method.
 Replace the _GetSharedAccessSignature_ method for queues with the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-GetQueueSasWithStoredAccessPolicy_)